pietrodn/csr_pagerank/README.md

 This project has been made for the oral exam of the course of *[Complessità nei Sistemi e nelle Reti](http://home.deib.polimi.it/piccardi/csr.html)*, held by [prof. Carlo Piccardi](http://home.deib.polimi.it/piccardi/) in Politecnico di Milano.

+## Download
+You can download the slideshow at [this address](https://github.com/pietrodn/csr_pagerank/blob/master/CSR-PageRank.pdf).

 ## Original paper

 Mariani, M. S. et al. *[Ranking nodes in growing networks: When PageRank fails](http://www.nature.com/articles/srep16181)*.
 Scientific Reports 5, Article number: 16181; doi: 10.1038/srep16181 (2015).